New York Truck Accident Attorneys

 There are a number of negligent actions that could cause a truck accident.
-For example, the truck driver could be speeding, driving under the influence, or failing to follow the rules of the road.
+For example, the trucker could be speeding, driving under the influence, or failing to follow the rules of the road.
 Or, the trucking company itself may have used negligent hiring practices or irregular maintenance on the vehicles.

 Under vicarious liability in New York, the employer is held liable for the negligent acts of employees committed within the scope of their employment.
-This means that as a general rule, the trucking company can be held responsible for paying the truck accident damages.
+This means that as a general rule, the trucking company can be held responsible for paying for the truck accident damages.
 This is often to the advantage of injured victims, as any compensation in excess of the insurance coverage is more likely to be recovered from a commercial company than from an individual driver.

 Who is At Fault for Truck Accident Damages in a Truck Stop?

 Truck stops are safe havens for truckers who need a place to rest during or after a long day on the road.
 Some stops offer restaurants, showers, and entertainment for drivers who decide to park in their lot for the night.
-While they might be a place where you can relax and unwind, these facilities can hide many hidden dangers.
+While they might be a place where you can relax and unwind, these facilities can hide many dangers.

 Semis can sustain heavy damages while in the relative safety of a truck stop.
 A vehicle does not even have to be moving to end up in a collision.
 Plenty of over-the-road truckers have been rocked awake in the middle of the night by inexperienced drivers backing into their cabs.